The Curiosity Blog

 To mitigate this risk, organizations should conduct thorough regression testing on all impacted systems before and after the migration.
 Automated regression testing can help streamline this process, allowing organizations to maintain system stability while adopting the new standard.

-The Result: Smooth Migrations to ISO 20022
+The result: Smooth migrations to ISO 20022

 The global migration to ISO 20022 is a transformative journey that promises enhanced data capabilities and improved financial messaging.
 However, the testing challenges involved should not be underestimated.
 Organizations must address the complexity of testing, data mapping and transformation, integration with stakeholders, performance, scalability, and regression to ensure a successful migration.